zakmafia/city-lockers-project/README.md

 - 🗓 Book units for a custom date range
 - ❌ Prevents overlapping (double) bookings
 - 📋 View all bookings or search by user
-- ➕ Create, update, and delete storage units
+- ➕ Create storage units
 - 🧼 Clean, responsive UI built with Tailwind CSS
 - 🔒 RESTful API with validations and error handling